 Known SIP problems/difficulties

-- There are some mobile internet providers that block SIP traffic on their cheaper subscriptions.
-The only solution is to change the subscription or provider.
+- There are mobile internet providers who are blocking SIP traffic on their cheaper subscriptions.
+The only solution is to change the provider or ask for a solution.

 - Some combinations of routers and firewalls generate NAT (Network address translation) faults, causing the SIP Server to negotiating a wrong audio data port.
-This is noticeable by having no audio signal at either the caller or the callee.
-Using a stun server can help but not in all cases.
+This is noticeable at either the caller or the callee having no audio signal.
+Adding a “stun-server” could help, but not in all cases.
 For more info : https://www.voip-info.org/nat-and-voip

 - Some SIP client apps support only one or a few audio codecs like G722 or AAC-HE or OPUS, and not all bitrates or sample frequencies.

-- As SIP uses a third party “in between” Server your SIP connections can be monitored.
+- SIP uses a third party “in between” Server which means that your SIP connections can be monitored.

-- More and more big radio stations implement their own SIP server systems to have full control and monitoring their Codec park.
-Benefits are avoiding NAT issues, block unknown origins, monitor calls, activly switch to free codecs, generate and distribute phonebooks etc.
+- Many big radio stations implement their own SIP server systems so they have full control over their Codec park.
+Benefits are avoiding NAT issues, blocking of unknown origins, monitoring of calls, actively switch to unused codecs, distribute phonebooks etc.